Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 };
 ```

-The difference in the two is that in the second, we added a block, `{` and `}` and a `return` keyword that returns a value from the function.
+The difference between the two is that in the second, we added a block, `{` and `}` and a `return` keyword that returns a value from the function.
 Again, you can choose to return a value or not.

 ## Passing functions as arguments